 Lagree for Beginners

-Walking into your first Lagree class can feel intimidating — the Megaformer machine looks unlike anything you've seen in a gym.
+Walking into your first Lagree class can feel intimidating — the Megaformer machine looks unlike anything you've seen in a gym, with its sliding carriage, multiple springs, and platforms that seem designed for something far more advanced than your current fitness level.
 But don't worry.
 Lagree is designed to be accessible to all fitness levels, and every exercise can be modified to match your current ability.
-This guide covers everything you need to know before your first class at Eden Social Club.
+The method's genius lies in its scalability — the same exercise that challenges an advanced athlete can be modified for a complete beginner, with the spring resistance serving as the primary adjustment tool.
+This comprehensive guide covers everything you need to know before your first class at Eden Social Club, from what to wear to what to expect during and after your session.

 Before Your First Class

 Arrive at Eden Social Club at least 10 minutes early.
-This gives you time to check in, change, and receive a brief introduction to the Mega Pro machine from your instructor.
-You'll learn the basic positions — the front platform, back platform, and carriage — and how to adjust the spring resistance.
-Don't feel pressured to memorise everything; your instructor will guide you through each exercise during class.
+This gives you time to check in at reception, change in our comfortable locker rooms, and receive a brief introduction to the Mega Pro machine from your instructor.
+You'll learn the basic positions — the front platform, back platform, and carriage — and how to adjust the spring resistance using the colour-coded spring system.
+Don't feel pressured to memorise everything during this orientation; your instructor will guide you through each exercise during class, calling out positions, spring settings, and modifications in real time.
+The pre-class orientation simply gives you familiarity with the machine so you feel more comfortable when class begins.
+Take this time to ask any questions and let your instructor know about any injuries or physical limitations.

 What to Wear and Bring

-Wear comfortable, form-fitting workout clothes — nothing too baggy, as loose fabric can get caught in the machine's moving parts.
-Grip socks are essential and required in every Lagree class.
+Wear comfortable, form-fitting workout clothes — nothing too baggy, as loose fabric can get caught in the machine's moving parts, particularly the springs and carriage track.
+Leggings and a fitted tank top or t-shirt are ideal.
+Grip socks are essential and required in every Lagree class — the textured sole provides traction on the machine's platforms and carriage, ensuring stability and safety during exercises.
 If you don't have a pair, they're available for purchase at our front desk.
-Bring a water bottle and a small towel.
-Leave your shoes in the locker room.
+Bring a water bottle and a small towel, as you will perspire considerably during the session.
+Leave your shoes in the locker room — Lagree is performed entirely in grip socks.
+Our locker rooms are equipped with showers, hair dryers, and amenities for your convenience.

-• Grip socks (required — available for purchase)
+• Grip socks with textured soles (required — available for purchase at reception)

-• Arrive 10 minutes early for machine orientation
+• Arrive 10 minutes early for your machine orientation and instructor introduction

 What to Expect During Class

 A typical Lagree class at Eden Social Club is 50 minutes.
-The instructor will guide the class through a sequence of exercises targeting every major muscle group.
-Movements are performed slowly — typically a 4-second count in each direction.
-This slow tempo makes the workout incredibly effective but also incredibly challenging.
+The instructor will guide the class through a carefully choreographed sequence of exercises targeting every major muscle group — legs, glutes, core, arms, back, and shoulders.
+Movements are performed slowly — typically a 4-second count in each direction — which eliminates momentum and forces your muscles to control the entire range of motion.
+This slow tempo makes the workout incredibly effective but also incredibly challenging, even with lighter spring resistance.
 Expect your muscles to shake.
-That's completely normal and means the exercise is working.
+That's completely normal and actually a positive sign that the exercise is working — the shaking indicates deep muscle fibre recruitment and approaching muscular fatigue.
+Your instructor will cue transitions between exercises, announce spring settings, and offer modifications throughout the class.

 Common Beginner Exercises

 Your first class will likely include foundational Lagree movements such as the Bear Plank, French Twist, Wheelbarrow, and various lunge variations.
-Each exercise engages multiple muscle groups simultaneously.
+Each exercise engages multiple muscle groups simultaneously, so no movement is wasted.
+The Bear Plank, performed with your knees on the sliding carriage and hands on the front platform, challenges your core stability and shoulder endurance.
+The French Twist targets your obliques through a controlled rotational movement.
+Lunge variations build lower-body strength while challenging single-leg stability on the unstable carriage surface.
 Your instructor will demonstrate each movement and offer modifications — use lighter springs, reduce your range of motion, or take brief pauses if needed.
-There's no shame in modifying; even advanced practitioners modify certain exercises.
+There's no shame in modifying; even advanced practitioners modify certain exercises to focus on different aspects of the movement.

 After Your First Class

-Expect to feel a deep, satisfying muscle soreness 24–48 hours after your first Lagree class.
-This delayed onset muscle soreness (DOMS) is normal, especially in muscles you didn't know you had.
-Stay hydrated, stretch gently, and consider booking your next class within a few days.
-Consistency is key with Lagree — most beginners notice significant improvement in strength and endurance within their first 5–6 classes.
+Expect to feel a deep, satisfying muscle soreness 24 to 48 hours after your first Lagree class.
+This delayed onset muscle soreness (DOMS) is entirely normal, especially in muscles you didn't know you had — the deep stabiliser muscles that the Mega Pro machine's unstable carriage activates.
+The soreness indicates that your muscles received a thorough stimulus and are now rebuilding stronger.
+Stay hydrated, eat protein-rich foods to support muscle recovery, stretch gently, and consider booking your next class within a few days while the experience is fresh.
+Consistency is key with Lagree — most beginners notice significant improvement in strength, endurance, and movement confidence within their first 5 to 6 classes.
+By your tenth class, the machine will feel familiar and the movements will flow more naturally.

 Beginner Tips for Success

-• Focus on slow, controlled movements — no rushing
+• Focus on slow, controlled movements — speed is never the goal in Lagree

-• Commit to at least 8–10 classes to feel the full benefit
+• Commit to at least 8 to 10 classes to feel the full benefit and learn the method

 Book Your First Lagree Class

 Ready to try Lagree?
-Our beginner-friendly classes at Eden Social Club welcome all fitness levels.
-Book your first session today.
+Our beginner-friendly classes at Eden Social Club welcome all fitness levels with personalised instruction, modifications for every exercise, and a supportive environment that makes your first experience enjoyable and empowering.
+Book your first session today at KLGCC, Kuala Lumpur.

 Book a ClassLog InLearn more about Lagree Fitness